veerleprins/browser-technologies-2021/README.md

 **Pleasurable:**

 - The user immediately sees what the shirt will look like because the text & print is displayed on the shirt while designing.
-- The form is structured per step (progressive disclosure) so that the user does not have to fill in an entire form at once.
 - The user input is saved in between so that the user can exit the page and come back again.

 ### :link: Browser API's